vercel/next.js/docs/basic-features/script.md

 - Tag managers
 - Analytics

-#### lazyOnLoad
+#### lazyOnload

-Scripts that use the `lazyOnLoad` strategy are loaded late after all resources have been fetched and during idle time.
+Scripts that use the `lazyOnload` strategy are loaded late after all resources have been fetched and during idle time.
 This strategy should be used for background or low priority scripts that do not need to load before or immediately after a page becomes interactive.

 ```jsx
 <Script src="https://connect.facebook.net/en_US/sdk.js" strategy="lazyOnload" />